xieweiAlex/English_Learning/words-review.md

 words/2024/words-Jun-24.md
 That having been said, I take all economic forecasting with **a grain of salt**. -
 It is a tricky time for Christianity.
 Many Catholics are **vexed** because Pope Francis has modernised the church’s attitude towards blessings for same-sex couples. -
-This dynamic is **impeding** free speech since people are afraid to speak up because of how they will be attacked in both traditional and social media by distortions that are meant to bring them down. -
 A **Machiavellian plot** was suspected.  -
 It **encompasses** everything you want, and realizing those goals and those things that are the most important to you in life.  -
 He was **affable** at one moment, **choleric** the next. -